Not gonna lie – I used to suffer from cracked heels!

 8. Wool Socks

 Sometimes, you don’t even need to spend time making a mixture.
 Sometimes, you can simply wear wool socks to bed!
-It would be amazing if this home remedy for cracked heels worked every time, but sometimes it does.
+It would be amazing if this home remedy for cracked heels worked every time, and a lot of times it does.
 Why?
 Because wool socks are very good at trapping body heat, which in turn stops your feet from losing much-needed moisture.
 If it’s cold, wear wool socks during the day and at night in bed.
 Keep your feet nice and warm and keep that crucial moisture in.

 19. Baking Soda